Bulbs, corms, rhizomes, and tubers

 Read More

-Is Bamboo for You?
+Is Bamboo for Your Garden?
 If you love bamboo, be a good neighbor and understand how to select, grow, and maintain the plant.
 FacebookPinEmail Subscribe to the Blog > By Kay Torrance, Skagit County WSU Extension Master Gardener Bamboo is alternatingly loved and hated by home gardeners.
-Typically, gardeners are firmly planted in one camp or…
+Typically, gardeners are firmly planted in one camp…

 Read More